chef/chef-web-docs/chef_master/source/chef_client_overview.rst

    * - **$ knife bootstrap**
      - On UNIX- and Linux-based machines: The ``knife bootstrap`` subcommand is issued from a workstation.
 The hostname, IP address, or FQDN of the target node is issued as part of this command.
 An SSH connection is established with the target node using port 22.
 A shell script is assembled using the chef-full.erb (the default bootstrap template), and is then executed on the target node.

        On Microsoft Windows machines: The ``knife bootstrap windows winrm`` subcommand is issued from a workstation.
-(This command is part of the :doc:`knife windows plugin </plugin_knife_windows>`.)
+(This command is part of the `knife windows plugin </plugin_knife_windows.html>`__.)
 The hostname, IP address, or FQDN of the target node is issued as part of this command.
 A connection is established with the target node using WinRM over port 5985.
 (WinRM must be enabled with the corresponding firewall rules in place.)
    * - **Get the install script from Chef**
      - On UNIX- and Linux-based machines: The shell script that is derived from the chef-full.erb bootstrap template will make a request to the Chef website to get the most recent version of a second shell script (``install.sh``).